ebon2020/FRIDAY.PY-Cogged/updates.md

 1.3.1 Updates:
   - added safeguards against duplication of investments and database files.
   - added credits.

+1.3.2 Updates:
+  - Officially implemented *checkInvestment - this returns a quick summary (sans rarity implementation) of current logged investments.
+  - Optimizations of requests (specifically timing to avoid rate limits on OpenSea API).

+1.3.3 Updates:
+  - Officially implemented *logSale - which removes the NFT from the investment database of the user, and returns the profit of the investment.
+The logSale embed will become more complicated to include more information in the future.
+  - Improved error handling in various areas, ensuring the best experience for the user.

 ---------
 1.4 Targets:
   - implement a NFT collection floor monitor, which adds new floors to monitor with stored investments.

+1.5 Targets:
+  - Add profit tracking implementation
+  - Add autosale feature?